vcwebio/conteco.metricbeat.node/README.md

-# The Conteco Metricbeat node
+# The `metricbeat.node` - ConteEco

+The ElasticSearch Metricbeat base image configured for system and docker monitoring.
+See `conteco.docs.overview` for more information on the ContEco ecosystem.

+## Configuration Changes

+Configured to monitor system and docker with a frequency of 30s.
-The ContEco Metricbeat image is preconfigured to monitor the swarm nodes and feeding directly into Kafka.
+The output is parameterised to choose between console, ElasticSearch and Kafka.

-## Aim

-This is a preconfigured image designed to monitor cluster (swarm) nodes.

 ## Tags